AMD Am2900

 Am2900 is a family of integrated circuits (ICs) created in 1975 by Advanced Micro Devices (AMD).
 They were constructed with bipolar devices, in a bit-slice topology, and were designed to be used as modular components each representing a different aspect of a computer control unit (CCU).
-By using the bit slicing technique, the Am2900 family was able to implement a CCU with data, addresses, and instructions to be any multiple of 4 bits by multiplying the number of ICs.
-One major problem with this modular technique was that it required a larger number of ICs to implement what could be done on a single CPU IC.
-The Am2901 chip was the arithmetic logic unit (ALU), and the "core" of the series.
-It could count using 4 bits and implement binary operations as well as various bit-shifting operations.
+By using the bit slicing technique, the Am2900 family was able to implement a CCU with data, addresses, and instructions to be any multiple of four bits by multiplying the number of ICs.
+This requires more ICs to implement than what could be done on a single CPU IC, but at the time, the TTL Am2900 chips ran at 20–40 MHz, which was much faster than the 2–3 MHz CMOS/NMOS microprocessors of the era such as the Intel 8085.
+8085 emulators were implemented around two Am2900 chips which ran 5 to 10 times faster than the 8085-based designs they replaced.

+The Am2901 chip included an arithmetic logic unit (ALU) and 16 4-bit processor register slices, and was the "core" of the series.
+It could count using 4 bits and implement binary operations as well as various bit shifting operations.
+The Am2909 was a 4-bit-slice address sequencer that could generate 4-bit addresses on a single chip, and by using n of them, it was able to generate 4n-bit addresses.
+It had a stack that could store a microprogram counter up to four nest levels, as well as a stack pointer.